pmcdowell-okta/apigateway-golang-lambda/README.md

 # GOLANG Lambda

-Quick example of how to user Serverless Framework to deploy an Amazon AWS API Gateway the users a GOLANG Lambda function on the back end
+Quick example of how to user Serverless Framework to deploy an Amazon AWS API Gateway that uses a GOLANG Lambda function on the back end

 * Checkout Code
 * Compile like this: `GOOS=linux go build -o bin/main`